So you would like to lead a workshop:

 You’ve come to the right place.
 Here, you will learn what being a workshop leader is all about.

-Each year, 300 girls in 7th and 8th grade attend approximately 20 – 22 workshops, in math, science, engineering, and technology at Flathead Valley Community College.
-Our volunteer workshop presenters are women who are involved in STEM careers.
+Each year, 300 girls in 7th and 8th grade attend approximately 20 – 22 workshops, in science, technology, engineering, art and math at Flathead Valley Community College.
+Our volunteer workshop presenters are women who are involved in STEAM careers.
 Our goal is to encourage these young women to continue to take classes in math and science.

 As a presenter, you will design a workshop centered around a scientific concept or theme in your discipline.
 It is important that your workshop is designed for 7th and 8th graders so we ask that they be hands-on!!!!